 Individuals may develop further symptoms along with the likes of vivid hallucinations, dysphagia, gradual loss of speech, incontinence, and difficulty moving around without assistance.

 If your loved one has Alzheimer’s, they will require ample care in a supervised setting.
 Our nationally recognized SHINE® Memory Care program utilizes a person-centered approach in providing the long-term care residents require in a safe, secure, and holistic environment, as well as assistance with day-to-day tasks and a calendar of activities that promote the development of self-confidence, independence, and personal growth.
 Our staff undergo rigorous training and are equipped with the experience and knowledge needed to care for those dealing with dementia and other memory-related conditions.
 Our residents’ health, wellbeing, and happiness of our residents are of utmost priority, and we will do anything within our means to guide and support them.

-Embark on Memory Care with Aston Gardens At Pelican Pointe
+Embark on Senior Living Memory Care with Aston Gardens At Pelican Pointe

 If you are looking for a memory program for your loved one, you might find what you’re looking for with our SHINE® Memory Care program at Aston Gardens At Pelican Pointe.
 We provide an extensive range of amenities and services in a beautiful, resort-like environment, with plenty of opportunities for residents to enjoy their retirement.
 Have questions?
 Contact us and our team of professionals will assist you and answer any questions you may have regarding memory care and other senior living programs.